FusiMaroba/se-assignment-2-introduction-to-software-engineering-FusiMaroba/README.md

 Questions:
 Define Software Engineering:
-- Softeare Engineering is the process of designing, developing, testing and maintaining software systems and applications to solve real-world problems.
+- Software Engineering is the process of designing, developing, testing and maintaining software systems and applications to solve real-world problems.
 This aimed at implementing engineering priciples to software development to help in building high-quality, reliable, and maintainable software systems that meet user requirements and industry standard.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):